 Most of our single-hotel-based tours are built around small, locally-owned hotels and guesthouses.
-The tour operators are often the hotel proprietors themselves.
+Sometimes the tour operators are the hotel proprietors themselves.
 For the duration of your tour, you are not simply a guest checking in for one night; you become part of the community around the hotel.
 All of these tours include detailed routes and maps, and many of the itineraries or daily rides may be shortened or lengthened to suit your riding preferences.

 Bicycle Paths of the Dolomites (based in one hotel)